mlab-modules/ISM01/README.md

 ## Parameters

-- Based on the Si4463 chip
+- Based on the Si1060 microcontroller integrating the Si4463 transceiver
 - Chip frequency range: 142 to 1050 MHz, with the ability to operate on the open 433 or 868 MHz frequencies
 - Chip output power: -20 to 20 dBm
 - The Si4463 chip includes a programmable block capable of controlling radio settings and supports the SPI interface